 I am also partial to plus quilts, so had a little mess round in EQ7 and came up with this cute little lap quilt.

-8 Fat quarters (I used a fat quarter bundle of Stitch Floral Circle)
+- 8 fat quarters of quilting cotton (I used a fat quarter bundle of Stitch Floral Circle)

 ** Seam allowances are 1/4 throughout unless stated otherwise**

 From background fabric: